 A few “ride the waves” relatively easily, others experience a range of difficulties including symptoms of depression and anxiety (see table below).
-While only a medical professional can diagnose Postpartum Depression/Anxiety, here is an further overview of symptoms, and a few self-assesment tools.
+While only a medical professional can diagnose Postpartum Depression/Anxiety, here is a further overview of symptoms.

 The path to healing